Read about the job of probation officer, including education, certification and probation officer salary.

 To get a probation officer job, you’ll need excellent oral and written communication skills, and a broad knowledge of the criminal justice system.
 You’ll gain these skills in all accredited criminal justice degree programs.
 Officers must also be able to work with an extremely diverse population and wide variety of government agencies and community organizations, and accept the potential hazards of working closely with a criminal population.

-Probation Officer Salaries in Cities Across the U.S.
+Probation Officer Salaries Across the U.S.

 Probation Officer Education